shreyas-selvaraj/Spark_and_ALS_Movie_Recommender/README.md

 Hardware: 4 cores, 4gb spark driver memory, parallel computing
 Benchmarks: average time to calculate: 4.5 mins, average root mean square error: 0.78

 Images for the movie recommendations are then scraped from google images using a headless selenium chrome driver and displayed on a flask web app.
+Redirect links to be added after scraping google search results.